“Virtual Reality, don’t just play the game, be in the game.”

 I am sure a lot us remember the “Holodeck room” in “Star Trek: The Next Generation”.
 It was a place where crew members could escape the pressures of flying and maintaining the Starship Enterprise.

 In the “Holodeck”, you can play sports, use it for training, spend a relaxing day in the woods, or have a gunfight at the “OK Carrol”.
 The choices were endless.
-If you can imagine it, you can program it.
-I love planes, so flying big powerful fighter jets would have been my ESCAPE.
+If you could imagine it, you could program it.
+I love planes, so flying big powerful fighter jets would have been my “ESCAPE”.

 Virtual Reality games are a reality now.
 Interesting times ahead, wouldn’t you say Captain Kirk?

 VR, what is it?

 Virtual reality or virtual realities (VR), also known as immersive multimedia or computer-simulated reality, is computer technology that replicates an environment, real or imagined.
 It also simulates a user’s physical presence that environment in a way that allows the user to interact with it.

 In simple terms for an old gamer like me, it means a lot of fun.
 I am so excited about this.

 VR comes in many different forms.
 There’s the cheap headset that works with your phone and there are more expensive options that require a powerful PC or gaming console and some space to move around.

 Different Platforms are available now!

 This is an inexpensive way to get started.
 All you need is your smartphone, a couple of plastic lenses, and some strategically cut cardboard pieces that come together to form a virtual reality headset.
 Cost around $15 not counting the phone.